In each sentence, choose the correct word from the pair of similar terms. (If both words possibly can be correct, choose the more plausible one.)

 Earthly is an adjective referring to things on or of the earth.
 Earthy is also an adjective.
 Earthy is a pleasant word for vulgar.
 “An earthy remark,” for example, is one that would not be spoken in polite company.

-5 Responses to “Vocabulary Quiz #13: Commonly Confused Words”
+5 thoughts on “Vocabulary Quiz #13: Commonly Confused Words”

 I recently saw a case in an online publication in which the word “earthen” was used where “earthly” was intended and needed.